-Venue Bath Library – 10.30am-12.30pm Thursday mornings. new dates in sept/oct.
-If those dates prove to be impossible I shall continue to look for an alternative date.
-This will be a much smaller group than usual to enable social distancing and I may do another workshop on the same theme later in the year, or next year – Please email if you would like to be on a list of interested people.
-Those who had booked for April and were refunded will be informed.
+Im afraid this workshop is cancelled but I may do another workshop on the same theme later in the year, or next year – Please email if you would like to be on a list of interested people.

 These workshops with Alex and her guest authors, are for anyone interested in writing a memoir, or wants to in use their own life as material in a novel or short stories.
 If you are writing fiction, the exercises will give you plenty of material for those telling details that bring a work alive.

 writing exercises to trigger memories, and look at examples of different types

 Just as in a novel we enjoy a beginning, middle and end, a memoir needs a structure.
 We will look at the different structures you can adopt to help shape your narrative and help you plan your project.
 Lots of hands-on creative writing exercises to get you going, or keep you going.
 Beginners and experienced writers very welcome.

 SOLD OUT please email in case anyone drops out if you want to come and make sure you are on my email list to be amongst the first to hear.

 . £74.
 NO REFUNDS BUT YOU ARE WELCOME TO SEND A FRIEND.

 The focus is on getting you writing and keeping you writing with prompts for creative writing exercises, but also on writing challenges such as dialogue, flash fiction, dealing with your inner critic, etc. Beginners and experienced writers welcome.

 Guest authors are Mary Griese, Andrea Harwood, Jude Higgins and Rachel Ward (but not necessarily in that order!)